practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 ### Microbenchmark program in SwiftForth (only "speed part")

-With [SwiftForth](https://www.forth.com/swiftforth/), at least one commercial compiler does still exists for Forth.
+With [SwiftForth](https://www.forth.com/swiftforth/), at least one commercial compiler still exists for Forth.

 I'm using a pre-compiled evaluation copy (in version _SwiftForth x64-Linux 4.1.8 05-Jul-2026_), which let's you run SwiftForth-compliant source code, but not building standalone executables.